samp-incognito/samp-streamer-plugin/README.md

 Documentation
 -------------

-Visit the [wiki](https://github.com/samp-incognito/samp-streamer-plugin/wiki) for documentation.
+Documentation can  be found on the [wiki](https://github.com/samp-incognito/samp-streamer-plugin/wiki).

 Download
 --------

-The latest binaries for Windows and Linux can be found [here](https://github.com/samp-incognito/samp-streamer-plugin/releases).
+The latest binaries for Windows and Linux can be found on the [releases](https://github.com/samp-incognito/samp-streamer-plugin/releases) page.